What is an out of school setting?

 Many children and young people attend a variety of out of schools settings and activities in Redbridge, often, without their parents’ or carers supervision.
 These settings provide an important service to children in our community with opportunities to gain useful skills, make new friendships and improve their physical, social and emotional wellbeing.

 An out of school setting does not include schools or colleges registered by the Department for Education and are not required to be registered by any statutory organisation.
-There are no regulations governing many out of school activities, unless it is an Ofsted registered childcare provision, in which case it must adhere to the statutory requirements of its Ofsted registration.
+There are no regulations governing many out of school activities unless it is an Ofsted registered childcare provision, in which case it must adhere to the statutory requirements of its Ofsted registration.
+Therefore, Redbridge Local Authority does not currently endorse any setting in the borough other than those with an official and up to date registration.

 Safety first/protecting children and young people